Shopify vs. Magento

 - Beginner friendly, no coding experience necessary

-- All-in-one subscription that manages the backend hosting
+- An all-in-one subscription that manages the backend hosting

 - 17 free and 80 paid themes, all fully customizable with little to no coding knowledge

-- Beginner friendly, but does require more tech knowledge
+- Beginner friendly, but requires more tech knowledge

 - User must manually set up the site hosting and configuration

 - 1 free and 5 paid themes, or build your own if you have coding experience

 - Easy to upgrade subscription as your business grows